LogoLogo

 SLAPenrich

-In the Platform, each pathway significantly enriched in tumor-occurring mutations constitute individual pieces of evidence.
+In the Platform, each pathway significantly enriched in tumour-occurring mutations constitutes an individual piece of evidence.

 Data type: Pathways & systems biology